sinn

 Team

-The team is formed by seven people, three artists and four programmers.
-In addition to the main team we had the help of two musicians who made a wonderful soundtrack for our game.
-We also had two people who did the voices for Seele, Golem and Quetz.
+The team is composed of seven people: three artists and four programmers.
+In addition to the core team, we have the valuable collaboration of two musicians who created a wonderful soundtrack for our game.
+We also received help from two voice actors who brought the characters of Seele, Golem, and Quetz to life.

 Noa Durán Plass